 Kirsten Taylor, Jilly Jarman, Cath Sewell One of three songs commissioned for the Kendal Brewery’s MOTTO project.
 It uses the words to a Cumbrian folk song and works them into an evocative vocal weave.

 Lovely new folk song by Cumbrian composer Carol Douglas vocals and fiddle by Carolyn Francis.

 Beth Allen says: “This is an old African American folk song that evolved from a plantation dance.
 It is closely linked to Hambone and is often found together in collections.
 Juba became a common name for African Americans who were talented at singing or dancing […]

-Traditional folk tune with new words by Susanna Blamire and arrangement with Dave Camlin.
-Score
+Traditional folk tune with new words by the Cumbrian poet Susanna Blamire and arrangement with Dave Camlin.

 A traditional folk song from England.
 A round with quite a large range, so as well as being lovely to sing, good for later stages of a warm-up and for encouraging head voice.